HDR/MBC3-Flashcart/readme.md

 ## Changes from the original
 - Resistors and capacitors are 0603 not 1206 to make the carts cheaper.
-- Added cutout for Y1 like real carts have
+- Added cutout for Y1 like real cartridges have.

 [Purchase on OSHPARK](https://oshpark.com/shared_projects/BHZky7nH)